iGEM-Vilnius/Bioinformatics/MSA/README.md

 ## Usage

 Inputs for this program are:
-1. Full query-template .a3m file of the first protein
+1. `-i1 .a3m_file` full query-template .a3m file of the first protein
-2. Full query-template .a3m file of the second protein
+2. `-i2 .a3m_file` full query-template .a3m file of the second protein
-3. Peptide linker sequence
+3. `-l str` peptide linker sequence
-4. Repeats of the linker
+4. `[-n int]` repeats of the linker
-5. Option to extend the linker with 10 glycine aminoacids on both sides of the linker
+5. `[-p int]` option to extend the linker with 10 glycine aminoacids on both sides of the linker

 These .a3m files can be generated using external software.
 The program was tested with MSA files that were generated using [HHblits](https://toolkit.tuebingen.mpg.de/tools/hhblits) program.